Narnia 6 - OverTheWire

 pointer variable.
 When you run the program without any argument it will exit asking for

 2 arguments.
-These two arguments are mapped or copied to the two local variables on the stack, namely b1
+These two arguments are mapped or copied to the two local variables on the stack, namely b1, and b2.

 |